pabloMaldoPortafolio/Concurrency-Java/README.md

 ```
 Note: notice that we need to use try-finally block, this is the recommended way to use locks.
 We also need to create a class variable Lock which also needs to be Instantiated in the constructor

 **Exercice Four: ThreadExampleTwoDeadLock class**
- <p>As I said before, one problem with threads is that we can create deadlocks, deadlocks is when …
+ <p>As I said before, one problem with threads is that we can create deadlocks, deadlocks is when two or more threads are waiting for each other, as all of them are waiting, none of them will release the lock so the other can continue executing.
-In the class ThreadExampleTwoDeadLock this is a possible path that the threads can takeasd: </p>
+In the class ThreadExampleTwoDeadLock (see ThreadExampleTwoDeadLock class), this is a possible path that the threads can take: </p>

+1. The Tutor thread calls tutor.studyTime()
+2. The tutor thread get the lock for the Tutor object (because studyTime() is synchronized).
+It prits “Tutor Arrived” and waits for the student, which we have simulated by calling sleep()
+3. The Student thread runs and calls hnadInAssigment().
+Since the method is synchronized, it gets the lock for the Student object.
+It calls tutor.getProgressReport(), but Tutor thread is holding the lock for the tutor object, so the student thread block.
+4. The tutor thread wakes up and runs, and calls student.stratStudy().
+But the method is synchronized, and the Student thread is holding the lock for the Student object, so the Tutor Thread blocks.

+Here we have a deadlock, neither thread will ever release the lock that the other thread is waiting for.
+ <p>Solution for the program above: In the real world, the answer here is “it depends”, we should study the code and analyze the best solution, for example we can over-synchronize every method, but maybe that would be too expensive for the computer so we may just want to synchronize critical block code.
+Another solution it may be to rewrite the code so tutor and student object don’t call each other in a circular fashion.
+Another solution may be that, we can use ReentrantLock and tryLock() with a time value.
+So if the tryLock method times out, the thread wouldn’t be able to execute the critical section of code, but at least the application wouldn’t be deadlocked.
+Also, a thread could release any locks it’s holding when the tryLock() times out, allowing any threads waiting for those locks to run successfully  </p>